mke-developer-val/vscode/extensions/jake/README.md

 ## Features

-This extension supports running [Jake](http://jakejs.com/) tasks defined in a `Jakefile.js` file as [VS Code tasks](https://code.visualstudio.com/docs/editor/tasks).
+This extension supports running [Jake](http://jakejs.com/) tasks defined in a `Jakefile.js` file as [Val - Code tasks](https://code.visualstudio.com/docs/editor/tasks).
 Jake tasks with the name 'build', 'compile', or 'watch' are treated as build tasks.

 To run Jake tasks, use the **Tasks** menu.